 Interface

 ProtonVPN’s interface includes a world map and only comes in a dark theme on their app.
-You have an option to fold up the map and stay with a list of locations.
+You can fold up the map and stay with a list of locations.
 It looks like this:

 Surfshark’s interface can be either light or dark.
 It doesn’t contain any distractions – you can see the complete list of servers, the selected server’s details, and your location information.
 Pretty handy, right?